Athletic Shorts: Six Short Stories: "The Pin"

 Johnny Rivers (narrator) is a wrestler at Coho High School in Coho, Montana.
 His father, Cecil B. Rivers, was also a champion wrestler at Coho and later at the University of Oklahoma.
 Johnny reveals to the reader that he and his father "don't always see eye to eye," also implying that he is often abused by his father, especially when Cecil feels like he has "lost control" Johnny discusses his less-than-ideal family life and how his father's decision to have children, among other things, has gradually caused a strain on their relationship.
 Johnny cites the constant pressure he finds himself in, as his mother is against Johnny pursuing wrestling, while Cecil constantly reminds Johnny of his legacy.
 Johnny and Cecil's relationship is truly one of love and hate; however, it comes to a head one day when Johnny challenges Cecil to a father/son wrestling match.
 Johnny wins and instantly regrets humiliating his father in front of a crowd.
 Cecil loses control and slaps Johnny to the ground in front of everyone, and then walks away.
 Later, Johnny finds his father weeping in his den, and realizes that Cecil's father was also a hard man and that Cecil has some regrets about the type of man he is to his wife and children.
 Later, during the Winter Sports Award Banquet, Cecil apologizes to Johnny.
-Johnny Rivers (narrator) and Petey Shropshrire (briefly mentioned) were originally featured as characters in Crutcher's YA novel The Crazy Horse Electric Game.
+Johnny Rivers and Petey Shropshrire (briefly mentioned) were originally featured as characters in Crutcher's YA novel The Crazy Horse Electric Game.